Luohuayu/BadEye/README.md

+# i am writing this atm so come back later

 # badeye

 Its well known that battleye proxies calls to `NtReadVirtualMemory/NtWriteVirtualMemory` to their driver via DeviceIoControl in both `lsass.exe` and `csrss.exe`.
 Although csrss.exe